Common bottlenose dolphin: Distribution

-The common bottlenose dolphin can be found in temperate, subtropical, and tropical oceans around the world.
+Although dolphins inhabit every ocean of the planet including some rivers and other ecosystems, the common bottlenose dolphin can be found in the warmer oceanic regions specifically in temperate, subtropical, and tropical oceans around the world.
 The global population has been estimated at 600,000.
 Some bottlenose populations live closer to the shore (inshore populations) and others live further out to sea (offshore populations).
 Generally, offshore populations are larger, darker, and have proportionally shorter fins and beaks.
 Offshore populations can migrate up to 4200 km in a season, but inshore populations tend to move less.
 However, some inshore populations make long migrations in response to El Niño events.
 The species has occurred as far as 50° north in eastern Pacific waters, possibly as a result of warm water events.
 The coastal dolphins appear to adapt to warm, shallow waters.
 It has a smaller body and larger flippers, for maneuverability and heat dispersal.
 They can be found in harbors, bays, lagoons and estuaries.
 Offshore dolphins, however, are adapted to cooler, deeper waters.
 Certain qualities in their blood suggest they are more suited to deep diving.
 Their considerably larger body protects them against predators and helps them retain heat.

 Other human interactions

 Some interactions with humans are harmful to the dolphins.
 Dolphin hunting industry exists in multiple countries including Japan, where common bottlenose dolphins are hunted for food annually in the town of Taiji, and the Faroe Islands.
 Also, dolphins are sometimes killed inadvertently as a bycatch of tuna fishing.

 Tião was a well-known solitary male bottlenose dolphin that was first spotted in the town of São Sebastião in Brazil around 1994 and frequently allowed humans to interact with him.
 The dolphin later became infamous for killing a swimmer and injuring many others, which earned it the nickname of killer dolphin.

-Fungie is another solitary male bottlenose, living in close contact with humans in Dingle Harbour, Ireland, since 1983.
-He has become a symbol of the town, although some doubt exists over whether he is a single dolphin.
+Fungie was another solitary male bottlenose, living in close contact with humans in Dingle Harbour, Ireland, from 1983 until his disappearance in 2020.
+He became a symbol of the town, although some doubt exists over whether he was a single dolphin.

+A lonely and potentially sexually frustrated dolphin was blamed in August 2024 for a spike in attacks on swimmers in Mihama, a Japanese seaside town.

+Another concern is the bycatch of bottlenose dolphins in commercial fishing gear.
+Although U.S. laws such as the Marine Mammal Protection Act are in place, bycatch remains a significant issue, resulting in numerous fatalities among common bottlenose dolphins.